 PROPOSAL NO. 2-APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Board, on the Audit Committee's advice, recommends the appointment of KPMG LLP, as the independent registered public accounting firm of the Corporation.
-KPMG LLP will be in office until the next annual Shareholders' meeting or until a successor is named.
+The Board, on the Audit Committee's advice, recommends the appointment of KPMG LLP, as the independent registered public accounting firm of the Corporation for the fiscal year ending December 31, 2020.